-- Longissimus muscle - This is a long muscle with a lumbar vertebral origin at the spinous processes, and insertions on the costal processes of lumbar vertebrae.
+- Longissimus muscle - This is a long muscle with a lumbar vertebral origin at the transverse processes and spinous processes,.
 The longissmus muscle can extend the spine upon bilateral contraction, and unilateral contraction can bend the spine laterally to the same side.

 - Spinalis muscle - This is a long muscle that is part of the erector spinae bundle of muscles and tendons, which helps the spine with movement and also helps in maintaining posture and staying erect when standing.

 - Multifidus muscle - This is a long muscle that traverses the length of the back and functions in stabilizing and rotating the lumbar spine.

 - Intertransversarii muscle (mediales lumborum and laterales lumborum) - This muscle is specifically found from L1-L5.
 It bilaterally stabilizes and extends the lumbar spine and unilaterally bends the lumbar spine laterally to the same side.

 - Psoas major - This muscle helps bend the trunk laterally, and raises the trunk from the supine position bilaterally.

 Spondylolysis & Spondylolisthesis